 Raised on the Gulf Coast in the city of Mobile, AL, I moved to Charleston, SC in 2011 to pursue my studies in the arts at the College of Charleston.
 I was an Art History major and a Studio Art major with a concentration in sculpture.
 In August of 2013, I broke my back in a traumatic accident while working in Northern California.
 I took up knitting as a way to cope with the long healing process.
 In the three and a half months I was clamped in a plastic shell, I knitted everyday.
 When I returned to continue my studies, I decided to combine my passion for sculpture with my new love of knitting.

 After graduating, I began working out of Redux Contemporary Art Center and received the opportunities of having my work on display at the “Young Contemporaries” Exhibition at the Halsey Institute of Contemporary Art (April 2015), the “Silver vs. Gold Exhibition” at the Vendue Gallery (November 2015-April 2016), Redux Contemporary Art Center (April 2016), and was selected to be in ARTFIELDS 2016 in Lake City, SC.
 My work was also displayed in the “Umcommon Materials” Exhibition at LeMieux Gallery in New Orleans (October 2016), I had my first solo show at Harper Smith studio in Mobile, AL (November-December 2016), and was selected to be in ARTFIELDS 2017.

-Currently, my exhibition "She(ll)" is on display at Beresford Studios in Charleston, SC from August 4-20, 2017.
-I will be attending NYU graduate school in the pursuit of a Master's of Art Therapy Fall 2017.
+My latest solo exhibition, "She(ll)", was on display at Beresford Studios in Charleston, SC from August 4-20, 2017.
+I am currently living in Brooklyn, NY and attending NYU Master's of Art Therapy graduate program.